CallumBoase/knack-api-helper/README.md

 ```
 ### .remoteLogin()
 Standalone method for remote login to a Knack app

-Returns the full request object, rather than just the token.
+Returns the full request object (session), rather than just the token.

-Does NOT add the user token to your knackAPI object.
+Does **NOT** add the user token to your knackAPI object.

 | Argument parameter | Details  |
 | ---                | ---      |